Lotacodic/credit-card-number-validator/README.md

 #### Features of Mastercard Number

-<h5>Features of the mastercard number and the explaination of Regular Expression used in line 2 of the<a href="/credit-card-number-validator/validate.js">validate.js</a> file:</h5>
+Features of the mastercard number and the explaination of Regular Expression used in line 2 of the<a href="/credit-card-number-validator/validate.js"> validate.js </a> file:</h5>
 <ol>
 <li>16 Digits(only) long</li>
-<p>If you look closely on the line 2 of <a href="/credit-card-number-validator/validate.js">validate.js</a> you will notice that we've limiter(i.e {}) that limited the masterCardNumber to 16 digits.<br/>
+<p>If you look closely on the line 2 of <a href="/credit-card-number-validator/validate.js"> validate.j </a> you will notice that we've limiter(i.e {}) that limited the masterCardNumber to 16 digits.<br/>
 Also the starting(^) and ending($) patterns help to keep the card number to range given in the code.This actually satifies the fact that all mastercard number has 16 digits
 </p>